© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Donnington Castle: a quadrangular castle and 17th century fieldwork. is a scheduled monument protected by Historic England under reference 1007926.
 View the official record →

-Donnington Castle is a quadrangular castle situated in Berkshire, England, originally built in the late fourteenth century by Richard Abberbury.
+Donnington Castle is a quadrangular castle in Berkshire, England, founded in the late 14th century by Richard Abberbury and featuring a characteristic gatehouse tower of that period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007926.

 Donnington Castle: a quadrangular castle and 17th century fieldwork. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007926.